akostrik/stage_telegram_python/README.md

 - The time where a message is considered as recent (in hours)

 ## Computation details
-_The similarity index of two channels (channel1, channel2)_ = the numbre of their similar affirmations  - the number of their opposite affirmations
+`The similarity index of two channels (channel1, channel2)` is the numbre of their similar affirmations  - the number of their opposite affirmations

-_The trust coefficient of a channel_ is a number in the interval [0 … 100]
+`The trust coefficient of a channel` is a number in the interval [0 … 100]

-The application executes 2 OpenAI requests par message.

-The application executes O(K) MongoDB requests par message, where K is the number of followed channels.
+The application executes 2 OpenAI requests par message and O(K) MongoDB requests par message, where K is the number of followed channels.
 Besides, it executes contanstly MongoDB requests in order to integrate immediately a new channel added by the user.

 ## Python details
 The `Server 1` is written in Python, because: